Our lab consists of faculty, post-docs, undergraduate, and graduate students. Meet our lab members below.

 Geoffrey Henderson is a PhD student pursuing subfields in American Politics and Environmental Politics.
 He is interested in how civic organizations and social movements bring about changes in individuals’ political attitudes and behaviors.
 Prior to UCSB, Geoffrey worked as a Research Analyst on climate change policy at the World Resources Institute.

 Leslie Irwin is a second-year undergraduate student at UC Santa Barbara majoring in Political Science and minoring in History.
 Her research interests include political organizing, polarization, and the media's effect on both.

 Elizabeth (Liz) McKenna is a Ph.D. student in sociology at UC Berkeley.
 Her broader research interests include political sociology, social movements, and stratification.
 She is is currently conducting a class-based analysis of Brazil’s current protest cycle.
 She is the co-author of Groundbreakers: How Obama’s 2.2 Million Volunteers Transformed Campaigning in America with Hahrie Han.

-Michelle Oyakawa is a PhD Candidate in the Department of Sociology at The Ohio State University.
+Michelle Oyakawa is a post-doc with the P3 Lab.
+She completed her PhD in the Department of Sociology at The Ohio State University in 2017.
 Her primary research and teaching interests are social movements, race/ethnicity, and religion.